EoinConcannon/emergingTech/README.md

 ```

 ### Task Three
 In task three, I had to take the fake language I generated in the previous task and compare it to real English words in the `words.txt` file.
 I got chatGPT to generate this for me.
 It took the `words.txt` file and put its contents into a set called `words`, the set at this stage contains a single large string that was the contents of `words.txt`.
 Then the command `.split()` was used to split this string into individual words.
 This set was then compared to the fake language I generated and a precentage of how similar it was to English is displayed.
 Each time you rerun the entire `trigrams.ipynb` the percentage of accuracy will change as the language is being regenerated every time.
-My language model seems to have a conist percentage of around 35%-40% which I found suprising with how old my books were and also two of them being translated books from other languages.
+My language model seems to have a consistent percentage of around 35%-40% which I found surprising with how old my chosen books were and also two of them being translated books from other languages.
 ### Steps to Compare Generated Text to Real English Words

 1. **Load the List of Real English Words:**